r0bj/ansible-zabbix-api/README.md

 ansible Zabbix-API
 ==================

 This module will let you synchronize ansible hosts state with Zabbix.
-It means that it sets ansible variables via API to Zabbix:
+It means that it sets hosts via Zabbix API according to ansible variables:
 - groups which host should belongs to;
 - templates which host should be linked to;
 - macros which host should contains.